mblukac/conjoints-power-shiny/README.md

 # Conjoint Experiments: Power Analysis Tool

 Are you running a conjoint experiment and struggling with design considerations?
 Unsure about how many respondents, trials or levels for a variable are needed?
-This Shiny App for calculating power of a conjoint experimental design is here to help you.
-You can find the Shiny App [here](https://mblukac.shinyapps.io/conjoints-power-shiny/)
+This [Shiny App](https://mblukac.shinyapps.io/conjoints-power-shiny/) for calculating power of a conjoint experimental design is here to help you.

 We are currently working on a paper that would offer more in-depth explanation.
 You can find some of the results of our work and descriptions in this [short Twitter thread](https://twitter.com/mblukac/status/1314220796529655809).
 A full research paper will follow shortly!